Why Invest Here?

 of tourist attractions per capita in Canada and contributes over $90 million a year to the local economy.

 According to Census information, Moose Jaw experienced more overnight, destination and longer stays from points of origin outside Saskatchewan than comparable size cities in the rest of the province.
 The city is already a well-known tourist destination, and tourists see Moose Jaw as a very safe and relaxing place to vacation.
-Local down town shops depend on a strong tourist trade, and not surprisingly are often the first to feel a down-turn in the economy.
-Several hotels have opened or expanded in the past few years expanding the supply of new rooms and substantially increasing local vacancy rates.
-With the downturn in the provincial economy local hotels may be further impacted as construction project are delayed or cancelled.
+Local downtown shops depend on a strong tourist trade, and not surprisingly are often the first to feel a down-turn in the economy.
+Several hotels have opened or expanded in the past few years expanding the supply of new rooms substantially.

 MOSAIC PLACE AND YARACENTRE the City’s hockey, curling sports complex and field house have attracted major sporting events, festivals and conventions to the city.
 In 2016 Mosaic Place earned recognition in the Top 5 Venues Today Magazine attracting over 650,000 turns annually.